The points below provide some possible topics ideas for future research on integrated reporting and integrated thinking in South Africa.

 • Methods for incorporating environmental, social and governance factors into management systems, internal controls, valuations, key performance indicators and risk appraisals;

-• The challenges of collecting credible and complete data for compiling sustainability reports under S1 and S2 with recommendations for addressing existing limitations including, for example, the application of data management techniques, refined internal control systems and the use of artificial intelligence;
+• The challenges of collecting credible and complete data for compiling sustainability reports under S1 and S2 and the GRI with recommendations for addressing existing limitations including, for example, the application of data management techniques, refined internal control systems and the use of artificial intelligence;

 • How academic research on issues like biodiversity reporting, extinction accounting and ecological accounting can be incorporated practically into sustainability reports prepared under S1 and S2 and/or be adapted by the ISSB when it develops further standards.